kapi2289/InertiaCore/README.md

 ### Server-side rendering

-If you want to enable SSR in your Inertia app, remember to add `Inertia.Head()` to your layout
+If you want to enable SSR in your Inertia app, remember to add `Inertia.Head()` to your layout:

 ```html
 @using InertiaCore